SaaS | DesignAI Risk

 Figma's moat is built on Network Effects and Organisational Switching Costs:

 • Team Network Effects: Figma's real-time multiplayer canvas means every designer, PM, and developer on a team is embedded in shared component libraries and design systems.
 Migrating away doesn't just require one person to switch tools — it requires the entire organisation to migrate its institutional knowledge, design systems, and shared assets simultaneously.
+This network effect remains the strongest part of the moat and is not directly threatened by Claude Design.

 AI-Vulnerable Moats

-Learned InterfacesSTRONG
+Learned InterfacesINTACT

 Business LogicINTACT